 I recommend Reaper to anyone needing to record music.
 Also, if you do anything with voiceover recording that involves putting space between phrases (I've had many of these, creating dialogue between 2 or more characters, or super long (hours long) jobs, Reaper has a lot of shortcuts and automation tools to really make these jobs much less work and time-intensive.

 there are way too many plugins available for me to recommend a huge number.
 So I'll focus on a few designed for vocals, since you usually use those for both music and voiceover recording.

 These are simply amazing.
-I did a review of the bundle here: Review Of Accusonus ERA Bundle (Amazing Vocal Plugins).
-You can buy them individually for $59.
-But I recommend getting the entire bundle for $149.
+I did a review of the bundle here: Review Of Accusonus ERA Bundle (Amazing Vocal Plugins). their new (as of Oct 2020) plan is a monthly subscription for ~$6/month.
 It comes with standard vocal editing tools like Noise Remover, De-esser, and Plosive (p-pop) Remover.